k-stamps/k-stamps/README.md

-Hi there!
-I am a software developer and product engineer.
+Hi there, I am a software developer and product engineer.
 10+ years of experience in designing, developing, testing, and managing software development and engineering.

 ## About Me